 Meanwhile, with eCommerce platforms, you can take control of your customers’ information and the security level of your online store.
 If you secure your store with a set of security standards such as GDPR, PCI DSS… you’re actually securing the data of your business and your customers.

 At the end of the day, social commerce and eCommerce both have their pros and cons.
-Based on the above comparison, I hope you can choose a proper platform for your online business.
+Based on the above comparison, I hope you can choose a proper platform for your online business model.

 Currently, not all social media platforms support social commerce.
 Therefore, if you want to go to social commerce, start with these prominent names like Instagram, Facebook, and Twitter.
 Or else, WooCommerce, Magento, and Shopify are definitely optimal choices for your eCommerce business.